Emma Roddick MSP pictured at Nairn railway station, representing her constituency and advocating for local communities.

 “It was also great to hear that countries around the world are interested in working with OHA on their ambitious plans.
 I look forward to seeing the future of these exciting developments and what they mean for the people of Orkney.”

-Highlands and Islands MSP Emma Roddick has pressed the Scottish Government to speed up the…
+Highlands and Islands MSP Emma Roddick has called on the Scottish Government to ensure that…